corbinpage/appian-NAV-TM-task-metric-utilities/README.md

 ### Saving Task Metrics
-* **NAV_TM Save Task Metrics Process Model** - Batch process that runs periodically to query the system for all tasks and saves them to the database.
+* **Process Models** - Batch process and subprocess that runs periodically to query the system for all tasks and saves them to the database.
 * **Groups**
   * *NAV_TM Administrators* - Users in this group have administrator access to the NAV_TM app.
   * *NAV_TM All Groups and Users* - Users and groups that are members of this group will have their task metrics saved.
 By default it includes all users and groups in the system via a group membership rule.